Hi Careers NZ

 - Become an intern or cadet.
 Working for free has its perks – experience on a CV, a willing referee, and proof of a positive and motivated attitude.

 - Do a work trial.
-Asking an employer to try your child out for 90 days or less is a good way to earn money, and prove their worth.
+Asking an employer to try your young person out for 90 days or less is a good way to earn money, and prove their worth.

 - Train with Youth Guarantee.
 Train towards a career, develop self-management and communication skills and get work experience while still studying NCEA Level 2.
-Ask your child's school how it works.
+Ask your young person's school how it works.

 - Ask your friends.
 Friends with businesses?
-Whether it's babysitting or part-time work, it's experience that will put your child's CV on the top of the pile.
+Whether it's babysitting or part-time work, it's experience that will put your young person's CV on the top of the pile.

 - Find out about what skills employers are looking for